ncatlab/nlab-content/pages/8/8/7/1/1788/content.md

 Black Tortoise Shell Brackets?

-These look close to the "Chicago" and "Hollywood" fonts that I used to use on my old Mac for logical ops.
+These look close to the "Chicago" and "Hollywood" fonts that I used to use for logical ops on my old Mac.

 * &#10647; &#8594; &#10647;
 * &#65104; &#8594; &#65104;